OWASP/samm/v2.0/beta/core/verification/v-architecture-assessment.md

 Validate the security and compliance of the software and supporting infrastructure architecture.

 # Long Description
 Validate the security of the software and supporting infrastructure architecture.
 Identify application and infrastructure architecture components.
 For each interface note any security-related functionality and check the model for design-level consistency for how interfaces with similar access are secured.
-Also iterate through the list of security mechanisms and analyze the system for their provision.
+Iterate through the list of security mechanisms and analyze the system for their provision.

 Validate the software and supporting infrastructure architecture against known security requirements, compliance goals and best practices.
-The overall goal is to verify that each requirement and best practice has been addressed by the system design.
-Any requirements that are not met at the design level should be noted as assessment findings.
+The overall goal is to verify that the system design has addressed each requirement and best practice.
+Note nny requirements that are not met at the design level as assessment findings.

-For each of the application and infrastructure components, review their effectiveness to secure the application.
-Any findings should feedback into the Security Architecture practice.
+Review the effectiveness of each application and infrastructure component to secure the application.
+Feed any findings  back into the Security Architecture practice.

-This analysis should be conducted by security-savvy staff with assistance from the project team for application-specific knowledge.
-This analysis should be performed upon major architecture changes, usually toward the end of a design phase.
+Security-savvy staff conduct this analysis with assistance from the project team for application-specific knowledge.
+Perform this analysis upon major architecture changes, usually toward the end of a design phase.

 # Overview